clerk/clerk-sdk-node/README.md

 #### deleteUser(userId)

-Deletes a user given their id:
+Deletes a user given their id, if the id is valid.
+Throws an error otherwise.

 ```ts
 const userId = 'my-user-id';